SwiftERM Hyper-personalisation for ecommerce email marketing

 1. SET UP A VENDOR COMPLIANCE PROGRAM

-A vendor compliance program is an incredibly effective way to enhance the strategic relationship between a business, it’s vendors and 3PL warehousing and distribution providers.
+A vendor compliance program is an incredibly effective way to enhance the strategic relationship between a business, its vendors and 3PL warehousing and distribution providers.
 A well-thought-out compliance program can streamline warehouse operations, reduce product handling, improve transportation service times and, ultimately, increase customer satisfaction.

 Note: Businesses that run their supply chains effectively incentivise all parties involved to contribute to a more efficient supply chain rather than just punish them for non-compliance.